Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 The cited studies summarize the patient's perspectives.
 Surveys of health care providers demonstrate similar findings and reasons.

-Oncologists and nurses caring for terminally ill cancer patients are at risk for personal suffering, owing to the clinical intensity and chronic loss inherent in their work.
+Oncologists and nurses caring for terminally ill cancer patients are at risk of suffering personally, owing to the clinical intensity and chronic loss inherent in their work.
 Lack of training in advance care planning and communication can leave oncologists vulnerable to burnout, depression, and professional dissatisfaction.
 One group of investigators studied oncologists' grief related to patient death and found strong impact in both the personal and professional realms.
 Negative effects included a sense of distraction and withdrawal from patients.

 One study made an important conceptual distinction, explaining that while grief is healthy for oncologists, stress and burnout can be counterproductive.
 Other terms used to describe professional suffering are moral distress, emotional exhaustion, and depersonalization.
 Moral distress was measured in a descriptive pilot study involving 29 physicians and 196 nurses caring for dying patients in intensive care units.
 Both groups of professionals experienced moral distress related to pressure to continue aggressive treatment they considered futile.
 Nurses experienced more moral distress than did physicians, and perceived less collaboration than did their physician colleagues.

-Several strategies have been recommended to help professionals manage the emotional toll of working with advanced and terminally ill cancer patients, including self-care, teamwork, professional mentorship, reflective writing, mindfulness techniques, and working through the grief process.
+Several strategies have been recommended to help professionals manage the emotional toll of working with advanced-cancer patients and terminally ill cancer patients, including self-care, teamwork, professional mentorship, reflective writing, mindfulness techniques, and working through the grief process.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.